dhineshns/writes/about managers and engineers .md

 * helps you navigate difficult times.
 * helps you understand what is important to focus on.
 * shows how your day-to-day work contributes to the overall success of the company.
-* should listen intently and not spend all the time thinking about what to say next.

 ### A good engineer
 * should develop a sense of ownership and authority for his/her experience at work.